A robust contaminated discrete Weibull regression model for outlier-prone count data: Application to hospital length-of-stay data

+where $j = 0,1,\ldots,7$, and the gamma distributions are parameterized in terms of shape and rate, consistent with the JAGS implementation.
+The prior restriction on $\delta$ reflects the modeling convention used in the primary analysis that the narrower component receives at least as much total weight as the heavier-tail component.

-All models are run in \texttt{JAGS} (via the \texttt{runjags} package \cite{DENWOOD2016}) using four chains, each with 2000 adaptation steps and 4000 burn-in steps.
-After burn-in, we run each chain for 25~000 iterations, thinning every five draws, which yields 5000 post-burn-in samples per chain.
+All models are run in JAGS (via the \texttt{runjags} package \citep{DENWOOD2016}) using four chains, each with 2000 adaptation steps and 4000 burn-in steps.
+After burn-in, we run each chain for 25~000 iterations, thinning every 5 draws, yielding 5000 post-burn-in samples per chain.
 Combining the four chains results in 20~000 total posterior draws for each parameter.
 Convergence is assessed via the PSRF, which remains at or below 1.05 for all parameters.

-We assessed model fit using simulation-based residual diagnostics from the \texttt{DHARMa} package \cite{hartig2024package} based on 500 posterior predictive draws (see \autoref{sec:model_adequacy}).
-We compared models using LOO cross-validation in the \texttt{loo} package \cite{vehtari2024package} (see \autoref{sec:model_comparison}) and identified influential observations by computing the K-L divergence from MCMC-based log-likelihood estimates (also described in \autoref{sec:model_adequacy}).
+We assessed model fit using simulation-based residual diagnostics from the \texttt{DHARMa} package \citep{hartig2024package} based on 500 posterior predictive draws (see \autoref{sec:model_adequacy}).
+We compared models using LOO cross-validation in the \texttt{loo} package \citep{vehtari2024package} (see \autoref{sec:model_comparison}) and identified influential observations by computing the K-L divergence from MCMC-based log-likelihood estimates (also described in \autoref{sec:model_adequacy}).

 We fit a TNB model using the same linear predictor and log link as in the DW models, applied to the untruncated NB mean,

 The dispersion parameter used the same gamma prior as the TDW dispersion.
 Because the link targets the mean of the untruncated distribution while the data are truncated at $c$, there is no simple way to interpret coefficients for the truncated outcome; see { Web} \autoref{sec:TNB_DIST}.
 We therefore report the TNB solely as a predictive benchmark.
 Posterior sampling and diagnostics followed the same workflow as for the TDW/cTDW fits.